hawkerboy7/de-logger/README.md

 23-03-2015 09:19:28  warn  Usermodel - Cannot find a user id 23-03-2015 09:19:28  error Mongodb - Connection with mongodb couldn't be established
 ```
-You can still provide your data only argument
+You can still provide your data as the only argument
 ```javascript
 log.set({
   date: true,